 But not before Savage himself would do the same to Warrior, kicking out of Warrior's drop splash finisher.
 Really, the match itself is a Crowning Moment Of Awesome.

 Taken Up to Eleven in the Undertaker/Kane match at Wrestlemania 14, where Taker got up from Kane's finisher, then needed three iterations of his own finishing move to get Kane to stay down for the three-count.
 After the match was officially over, Kane got up again and proceeded to pummel Undertaker, culminating in a headfirst drop on a steel chair.
 Taker got up as Kane was on his way out.

-Another case was the Batista vs Undertaker in Wrestlemania 23, in which Undertaker was able to resist the Batista Bomb.
-Later that year, when the two fought again in Cyber Sunday, Undertaker resisted again the Batista Bomb, however this time Batista delivered a second bomb right after the first one, and the match was over.
+Another case was Batista vs Undertaker at Wrestlemania 23, in which Undertaker was able to resist the Batista Bomb.
+Later that year, when the two fought again at Cyber Sunday, Undertaker resisted the Batista Bomb again, however this time Batista delivered a second bomb right afterward and the match was over.